kyma-project/busola/docs/resource-validation/README.md

 ## Overview

-With Busola's resource validation feature, you can softly validate resources for e.g. security and compliance before uploading them to your cluster.
-It is currently active in the 'Upload YAML' dialog.
+With Busola's resource validation feature, you can validate resources, for example, security and compliance, before uploading them to your cluster.
+The resource is active in the 'Upload YAML' dialog.

 ## Select Policies